 - Incorporate new methodology for monitoring or evaluation of measures carried out in the policy instrument.

 This national level policy instrument (NUTS 1) will contribute to Finland reaching key EU and national development priorities along with the Europe 2020 objectives.
 It contains 6 major Thematic Objectives including: competitiveness of SMEs, RTD, low carbon, reducing unemployment, education and social exclusion.
-The shift to a low-carbon economy is high priority in Finland and 15% of the policy instrument's funding is allocated to Thematic Objective 4 which aims to increase the use of renewable energy from 33% in 2011 to 38% by 2020.
-Due to the advanced state of implementation of low carbon in Finland, this objective will mainly be invested in Investement priority 4e, i.e., "research and innovation and adaption activities in the low carbon sector".
-The national policy, however, has specific plans that refines the priorities for each particular NUTS 2 region and North Karelia will specifically prioritise the support of new technologies and innovations that improve energy efficiency in housing in this Investment Priority.
+The shift to a low-carbon economy is a high priority in Finland and 15% of the policy instrument's funding is allocated to Thematic Objective 4 which aims to increase the use of renewable energy from 33% in 2011 to 38% by 2020.
+Due to the advanced state of implementation of low carbon in Finland, this objective will mainly be invested in Investment priority 4e, i.e., "research and innovation and adaption activities in the low carbon sector".
+The national policy, however, has specific plans that refine the priorities for each particular NUTS 2 region and North Karelia will specifically prioritise the support of new technologies and innovations that improve energy efficiency in housing in this Investment Priority.
 It will also promote more user-orientated approaches and support regional networks that help utilisation of material and energy flows (circular economy).
 North Karelia forms part of the NUTS 2 region of East and North Finland.
 The policy instrument could be improved by containing more concrete, but innovative plans for implementation of policy at regional level.
 There is also a need more measures to assist benchmarking experiences of other European regions.

 This policy instrument is a national one - the Regional Operational Programme (ROP) for Romania.
 It aims to promote smart sustainable and inclusive growth in all regions making them more attractive places in which to live and work.
 The programme addresses the major development challenges for Romania: regional competitiveness, sustainable urban development, the low-carbon economy, and economic and social infrastructure at regional and local level.
 It contains 8 major Thematic Objectives including the main ones of RTD, SME competitiveness, promotion of low-carbon economy.
 This project addresses the low carbon Thematic Objective, which contains four Investment Priorities.
 The relevant one is 4c - “Support effective energy, intelligent management energy and the use of renewable energy in public infrastructures, including public buildings and the housing sector”.
 In addition to buildings, this priority includes district heating, use of smart energy management systems, sustainable lighting (including public lighting) and new strategies for energy efficiency.
 The policy should be improved as it does not include standards for public buildings energy efficiency rehabilitation.
 The ”green buildings” standard could be adapted and used for public buildings rehabilitation.
 This standard emphasises the use of natural resources (natural ventilation and light, solar energy, appropriate insulation, etc).